jasmin-lang/jasmin/changes/README.md

 ## Description

-This directory contains the pieces of changelog corresponding to the unreleased changes to Jasmin.
+This directory contains the pieces of changelog describing the unreleased changes to Jasmin.
 Each change is described in its own file.
 The files will be merged into [`CHANGELOG.md`](../CHANGELOG.md) when the changes make it to a release.
-This avoids having conflicts between PRs just because of the changelog.
+This avoids having conflicts between PRs just because of additions to the changelog.

-## Describe a change
+## Describing your change

 - Pick one of the existing directories depending on the kind of change you implemented.
 - Create a file `<PR number>-some-title.md` in the corresponding directory.